agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Possible additions
 - Doing belief update online vs belief doing a batch update every time.
 Latter is good if belief updates are rare and if we are doing approximate inference (otherwise the errors in approximations will compound in some way).
 Maintaining observations is also good if your ability to do good approximate inference changes over time.
 (Or least maintaining compressed observations or some kind of compressed summary statistic of the observation -- e.g. .jpg or mp3 form).
 This is related to UDT vs CDT and possibly to the episodic vs. declarative memory in human psychology.
 [Add a different *updateBelief* function to illustrate.]

+TODO: add something about webppl allowing inference to be approximate.

 --------------